amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

         Instant Qapp parsing data on our map.
     </span>
 </div>

-A simplified version of a full Qapp, you can drag-n-drop retreieval of data using the parser lib.

 You can setup alerts and color codes to help visualize the data for the task you're performing.